geometryprocessing/scanner-sim/index.md

 # Software

 The software framework is build in Python and C++.
 We make use of many open source libraries, which can be easily installed with pip or conda.

+**We are currently refactoring and extending our software pipeline and dataset.
+If you want to get notified about new releases, please subscribe to [this github issue](https://github.com/geometryprocessing/scanner-sim/issues/1)**

 ### Calibration